Ananda Coomaraswamy: Methodology

 The opposition of religion to folklore is often a kind of rivalry set up as between a new dispensation and an older tradition, the gods of the older cult becoming the evil spirits of the newer.

 He pointed out that the Greek word daimon, which at root indicates something given, was synonymous with the Christian Holy Spirit, God's gift of life.
-If Christian propagandists chose to emphasize the demonic at the expense of the daimon it was only to further their own cause.
+If Christian propagandists chose to emphasise the demonic at the expense of the daimon it was only to further their own cause.
 Ideas like this did not go over well with other scholars and his correspondence has its share of angry or condescending responses to his work which he deflected with a combination of erudition, tact, and humor.

 A third issue that raised his ire was the racism inherent in the Western world's criticism and misinterpretation of traditional and tribal cultures, attitudes tied closely to literacy and the attendant idea of progress.

 It was possible for Aristotle, starting from the premise that a man, being actually cultured, may also become literate, to ask whether there is a necessary or merely an accidental connection of literacy with culture.
-Such a question can hardly arise for those to whom illiteracy implies, as a matter of course, ignorance, backwardness, unfitness for self-government: for you, unlettered people are uncivilized peoples and vice versa—as a recent publisher's blurb expresses it: “The greatest force in civilization is the collective wisdom of a literate people."
+Such a question can hardly arise for those to whom illiteracy implies, as a matter of course, ignorance, backwardness, unfitness for self-government: for you, unlettered people are uncivilised peoples and vice versa—as a recent publisher's blurb expresses it: “The greatest force in civilisation is the collective wisdom of a literate people."

 Like Franz Boas and a handful of others, Coomaraswamy waged a constant war against racism with the press and academic world.
 He was a strong advocate for Indian independence and was pressured to leave England for publicly suggesting that Indians not fight in the First World War.

-Unlike Rene Guenon and others who shared many of his understandings, he was not content to describe traditional ideas from the inside out, in metaphysical terms alone.
-His commitment to the Western intellectual tradition was deep.
-He didn't believe that science and metaphysics were in opposition but were two different ways of looking at the world.
-He was trained as a geologist and was well equipped to deal with science as well as metaphysics.
+Unlike Rene Guenon and others who shared many of his understandings, Coomaraswamy was not content to describe traditional ideas from the inside out, in metaphysical terms alone..
+He did not believe that science and metaphysics were in opposition, but were two different ways of looking at the world.

-Nor did his work suffer from the oversimplifications and distortions that can afflict comparative studies.
-He was critical of the writings of Carl Jung and of Theosophy which he believed distorted the meaning of traditional ideas.
-The details he provided in support of his arguments could daunt the ablest scholar; his footnotes sometimes took up more room on a page than the text.
+Coomaraswamy was critical of the writings of Carl Jung and of Theosophy, which he believed distorted the meaning of traditional ideas.
 The comparative method has achieved a good deal of success in linguistics but its application to culture had rarely gone beyond mere documentation before Ananda Coomaraswamy.